Mrbean0007/audio-api/README.md

 db.create_all()

 ```
-## Run the app.py for generic or app2.py for generic route
+## Run the app.py for generic response base or app2.py for generic route base

 `python app.py`